Black Stork Nest 2 2025

 This year, the owners of this nest arrived as early as 27 March. :headroll:

-The nest tree and it’s surroundings
+The nest tree and its surroundings

 Urmas: